Get a brighter smile with teeth whitening!

 Dental problems can affect the success of tooth whitening.
 For example, cavities need to be treated before teeth are whitened.
 That’s because the whitening solution can pass through decayed areas and reach the inner parts of the tooth.
 If your gums have receded, the exposed roots of your teeth may appear yellow or discolored.
 Whitening products will not make them whiter.
 Also, if you have crowns, veneers, fillings and bridges whitening them will not change the color.

 Teeth Whitening Treatment in Boulder

 Teeth whitening can be done in our Boulder dental office or at home.
-In-office teeth whitening allows your dental clinician to use a more powerful whitening gel.
 A protective barrier is placed on your gums, then the whitening gel and a specialized light activates the gel and allows bleaching to happen faster.
 This process can take up to 90 minutes in the office.

 For whitening at home, your dental clinician will make trays to hold the whitening gel that fit your teeth precisely.
 Home whitening gel usually needs to be applied daily for two to three weeks.

 At home, you will fill each mouthpiece with a whitening gel your dental clinician provides.
 You will wear the mouthpiece for several hours every day.
 Many people achieve the amount of whitening they want within a week or two.
 However, you may need to wear the mouthpiece for four weeks or longer.

 To book a teeth whitening appointment, give our team a call at (303) 447-1042 or send us an email at firstname.lastname@example.org.